ftestini/aws-utils/auto-stop-ec2-instances/README.md

 Typically, in these cases users plans a start / stop schedule of the instances, using EventBridge and Lambda functions in a manner that is also officially documented by [AWS](https://aws.amazon.com/it/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/)

-But what should we do if we want to start the instances from the EC2 console whenever we want, making sure that they are turned off after a certain period of time?
+But what should we do if we want to start the EC2 instances whenever we want, making sure that they are turned off after a certain period of time?

 We can also use EventBridge and Lambda, but the implementation is a little trickier.